Biking in Europe

 City Biking

-Rental bikes are bargains at $15–25 per day (the best deals are for multiple days).
-Helmets are usually available, but may not be automatically offered — ask.
+Rental bikes are bargains at about $25 per day (the best deals are for multiple days); helmets aren't always available.
 Bike-rental shops generally provide strong locks.
-Europe's bike thieves can be bold and brazen...and quick.
 Always lock the frame (not the wheel) to the permanent rack.
+Bike thieves can be bold and brazen.

-Many places (including Barcelona, Copenhagen, Dublin, London, Paris, Stockholm, and Vienna) have citywide programs in which hundreds of free or very cheap loaner bikes are locked to racks around town.
-While tourists can easily take advantage of these programs in cities like London and Vienna, in other places (Dublin), the systems are designed mostly for residents (some require a membership or only take European-style chip-and-PIN credit cards).
-Also, the bikes are very basic, sometimes in disrepair, and often plastered with ads.
-If you're serious about biking, pay to rent a good one from a shop instead.
+Many places including Barcelona, Copenhagen, Dublin, London, Oslo, Paris, and Vienna have citywide programs in which hundreds of free or cheap loaner bikes are locked to racks around town or freestanding.
+Similar to Lime in the US, Donkey Republic is a leading app-based bike-rental program in Europe.
+While tourists can easily take advantage of these bikes in cities like London and Vienna, in other places, the systems are designed mostly for residents (some require a membership or only take European credit cards).
+These bikes are usually very basic, sometimes in disrepair, and often plastered with ads — though new e-bikes are increasingly available for low-cost joyrides.
+But if you're serious about biking, rent a good one from a shop.

-For a quick but meaningful spin around town, consider a bicycle tour.
-Guided bike tours are popular in cities throughout Europe (especially Amsterdam, Barcelona, Bruges, Paris, Munich, Berlin, and Budapest), as well as many bike-friendly countryside areas.
-You'll get a young, entertaining, often foul-mouthed, sometimes informative guide who will give you a breezy introduction to the city and a close-up look at back streets few tourists ever see.
-The various companies — generally started by disgruntled employees of other bike-tour companies — are highly competitive, and come and go all the time.
-Tours are typically fun, reasonable (about $25–30), good exercise, and an easy way to meet other travelers as well as get a new angle on an old city.
+If you're hesitant to take a bike out on your own in an unfamiliar place, consider a bicycle tour.
+Guided bike tours are popular in cities throughout Europe, as well as many bike-friendly countryside areas.
+You'll get a young, entertaining, possibly foul-mouthed, sometimes informative guide who will give you a breezy introduction to the city and a close-up look at back streets few tourists ever see.
+The various companies are highly competitive and come and go all the time.
+Tours are typically fun, reasonable (about $35), good exercise, and an easy way to meet other travelers as well as get a new angle on an old city.

 Countryside Biking

-In many countries (especially France, Germany, Austria, Belgium, and the Netherlands), train stations rent bikes and sometimes have easy "pick up here and drop off there" plans.
-For instance, if you ride the train into Amsterdam, rent a bike at the station for a few days to get around the city...and out into the tulip fields and windmills.
+In many countries (especially France, Germany, Austria, Switzerland, Belgium, and the Netherlands), train stations rent bikes and sometimes have easy "pick up here and drop off there" plans.
+If you ride the train into Amsterdam, rent a bike at the station for a few days to get around the city…and out into the tulip fields and windmills.

 Longer Bike Trips